yaraslav/devops-tasks/README.md

-This repo
-with devops's tasks
+This repo with devops's tasks.